-Import and Export ReqIF Files
+Import and export of ReqIF files

 Within a project, switch to the backstage menu and choose Import/ Import Requirements.